patataofcourse/patatbot/README.md

 Ready to use base for discord bots

 ## What is this?
-The result of me fucking with Discord bots
+The result of me fucking with Discord bots since the year 2019 :D

 ## How to use
+- Install discord.py with `python -m pip install discord.py`
 - Fill in the values at constants.py
     - `BOT_NAME` (string) - name of your bot
     - `BOT_VERSION` (string) - current version of your bot